Policies, Fees, and FAQs

 Can I keep seeing my previous therapist?

 Sure!
-As long as we’re treating you for separate issues and not duplicating efforts or getting in each other’s way, I’m happy.
+As long as we’re treating you for separate issues and not getting in each other’s way, I’m happy.
 If you want to contain costs, you can pause your other therapy and then go back once we’re done.

 Do I need start / stop medication?

 Both are fine.
 I’ve had tons of clients do great with meds, and tons do great without.
-Research on this is conflicting: some studies say medication + ERP is best, and some say ERP alone is best.
-That said, the differences seem small.
+Research on this is conflicting: some studies say medication + ERP is best, and some say ERP alone is best, but the differences seem small.
 Do whatever.
 The only time I have an opinion is if you are unwilling to try ERP.
 If you want to get better, you do have to do something that’s effective for your condition.

 What if I have a co-occurring condition, like ADHD, substance over-use, bipolar, or a personality disorder?

 If it doesn’t get in the way of doing ERP, no problem.
 If it does, you will need to get treatment for that first and then come back.
-If you want to work with one therapist who is an expert at treating both, that’s not me, but I have excellent referrals.
+If you prefer to work with one therapist who is an expert at treating both, I have excellent referrals.

 PhD in Counseling Psychology, Fordham University